manolodd/opensimmpls/README.md

 HOW TO CONTRIBUTE

     If you want to contribute, don't hesitate to do it.
 You only have to take into account the following guidelines:

         - Your contribution have to be free under GPL3.0 (or any latest version) or compatible license.
         - Preferably, you should clone OpenSimMPLS repository, make your changes as preferred and do a pull request to upstream repository.
         - If this is not easy for you, send your contribution to opensimmpls@manolodominguez.com and we'll do our best to integrate it into the project.
         - Describe and document well the sourcecode so it will be easy to integrate and understand by us and by the rest of the world.
         - Contributions not necessarily have to be source code.
-They could be art, document, scenarios and so on.
+They could be art, document, scenarios, use cases and so on.

     Thanks for contributing.